-General Program Description for 2017-18.
+General Program Description for 2020-21.

 Each half course is a small seminar with a maximum of 25 students that meets for two or three hours each week.
-In addition to weekly readings and short lectures by the instructor, the classes will include guest speakers from the community, talks by graduate students or professors who are doing research in the topics you are studying, movies or field trips.
+In addition to weekly readings and short lectures by the instructor, the classes will include guest speakers from the community, talks by graduate students or professors who are doing research in the topics you are studying, movies or field trips if conditions permit.
 Students will be encouraged to bring their own experiences and prior knowledge into classroom discussions and assignments and make connections with what they are learning.
 There will be a range of different kinds of assignments, including a research project in the second term.

 Descriptions of the Course Topics

 Courses in the Winter Term 2021

 For more information contact the New One Program coordinator.
 Find us on: